Eiffel Tower (Delaunay series)

-The Eiffel Tower series of Robert Delaunay (1885 – 1941) is a cycle of paintings and drawings of the Eiffel Tower.
-Its main sequence was created between 1909 and 1912, with additional works added up to 1928.
-The series is considered the most prominent art depicting the iconic Paris tower as well as the most prominent work of Delaunay.
+The Eiffel Tower series of Robert Delaunay (1885–1941) is a cycle of paintings and drawings of the Eiffel Tower.
+The Eiffel Tower was built by Gustave Eiffel.

 The series was painted in an emerging Orphist style, an art movement co-founded by Robert and Sonia Delaunay and František Kupka that added bright colors and increased abstraction to Cubism.
 The Eiffel Tower series sits chronologically and stylistically between the artist's Saint-Séverin series and Windows series.